Publication history of Dick Grayson: Post-Crisis

 Following Crisis on Infinite Earths, Dick's origins and history remained relatively unchanged, though few minor changes had been added.

 Dick was a 12-year-old acrobat who would perform amongst many, including a 6-year-old Tim Drake.
 Following the murder of his parents, Dick would confront Zucco only to be saved by Batman.
-Bruce Wayne adopts Dick as his legal ward, though due to Bruce's image in the public, Dick believes it is simply for a positive public image.
+Bruce Wayne adopts Dick as his ward, though due to Bruce's image in the public, Dick believes it is simply for a positive public image.
 Due to Bruce's actions as Batman, Alfred became Dick's only confidant.
 Eventually, Dick would run off and attempt to avenge his parents himself, once again saved by Batman who later reveals himself to be Wayne.
 Bruce decides to train Grayson himself, who eventually becomes Robin, the boy wonder.
-During Dick's training, the two develop a father-son bond and eventually stop Two-Face, The Hangman, and Tony Zucco, their collaborator.
+During Dick's training, the two develop a father-son bond and eventually stop Two-Face, Hangman, and Tony Zucco, their collaborator.

 Dick enjoys his first year as Robin, regarding the job as an adventure until a confrontation with Two-Face serves as a rude awakening for the young hero.
-The villain captures Judge Lawrence Watkins (in a previous version of the story, it was Gotham's newly elected district attorney Aldrich Meany) and Batman, and has each suspended from a hangman's noose in a "double gallows death-trap".
+The villain captures Judge Lawrence Watkins and Batman, and has each suspended from a hangman's noose in a "double gallows death-trap".
 Robin, trying to save the judge, convinces Two-Face to flip his trademark coin on whether or not Watkins would hang.
 Robin wins the flip, but Two-Face "honors" the deal by drowning the judge instead.
 Robin is unable to prevent Watkins' death and receives a beating at the hands of Two-Face, a beating that Batman witnesses, still tied up on the platform.
 Eventually, Batman frees himself and apprehends the villain.
 This event, however, emotionally scars the young crime-fighter.
-Rather than see Dick be further endangered, Batman "fires" his partner, sidelining the 13-year-old Boy Wonder for a while, only to bring him back shortly afterwards.
+Rather than see Dick be further endangered, Batman "fires" his partner, sidelining him for a while, only to bring him back shortly afterwards.
 Four years later, when Dick is 17, he is shot in the shoulder by the Joker, which scares Batman into finally ending Robin's career as his partner.
 Seeking emancipation, Dick moves out of the mansion and joins the Teen Titans.